catalystneuro/neuroconv/docs/user_guide/backend_control.rst

 By default, NeuroConv will create NWB files using the HDF5 backend.

-By default, all datasets will be chunked into ~10 MB pieces, each piece compressed using GZIP (level 4), and large amounts of data will be buffered by ~500 MB at a time.
+By default, all datasets will be chunked into ~10 MB pieces, each piece compressed using GZIP (level 4), and large amounts of data will be buffered ~500 MB at a time.

 To retrieve a default configuration for an in-memory ``NWBFile`` object, simply call the ``get_default_backend_configuration`` function...